serge-sans-paille/talks/fosdem2020/llvm/talk.rst

 Acknowledgment
 ==============

-*the following relies a lot on Tom Stellar's work on the subject*
+*the following relies a lot on Tom Stellard's work on the subject*

 ----